U3B5HMD/hackmud/HACKING_GUIDE.md

 I'll be the first to admit that getting 1 million GC to initialize your system is a nightmare and something that should be changed about the game.
-The average tier 1 NPC releases about 50K GC when breached.
-That means you'll need to breach roughly 20 NPCs just to reach tier 1.
+The average Tier 1 NPC releases about 50K GC when breached.
+That means you'll need to breach roughly 20 NPCs just to reach Tier 1.
 Without scripting, this is an impossible task.

-This repo contains all the tools you'll need to rapidly farm tier 1 NPCs.
+This repo contains all the tools you'll need to rapidly farm Tier 1 NPCs.

 ### Harvest the Locs